Power BI: What’s The Difference Between Power BI Desktop, Power BI Pro and Power BI Premium

 Power Bi Premium

-Best Use Cases for Power BI Premium
+Use Cases for Power BI Premium

 In many cases, the decision to choose Power BI Pro vs Premium is driven by how many people in your organization will be interacting with Power BI.

-The big difference is that Power BI Premium doesn’t require licences for individuals who only view the reporting.
 For larger organizations that have hundreds of people consuming but not creating reports, it is often more cost-effective to go with Power BI Premium.
-Microsoft provides a calculator to help you understand what makes the most sense.

-In addition, as your organization continues to mature with data and analytics, you will get to a point where advanced analytics will make your workflows easier or more effective.
 The AI options (including automated ML capabilities) within Power BI Premium provide a great launchpad to get your organization started with AI and so moving to a Premium subscription at that point obviously makes sense.

 Final Thoughts